Car Accident Wrongful Death Lawyer

 Our car crash lawyers want to help your family move forward during this difficult time.
 Let us take some of the burden off your shoulders.
 Our legal team has more than 30 years of experience helping motor vehicle accident victims and their families, and we’re ready to help protect your legal rights—just dial (844) 444-4444 or fill out a free initial consultation form.

 WHAT IS A WRONGFUL DEATH CAR ACCIDENT LAWSUIT?

 When someone’s negligent—or careless—actions behind the wheel cause a victim to suffer fatal injuries, a wrongful death claim or lawsuit may be filed by the victim’s loved ones.
 The purpose of a wrongful death claim or lawsuit is to compensate surviving family members or dependents for various losses resulting from their loved one’s death.
-In the state of New York, the statute of limitations for a wrongful death case is 2 years and six months from the date of death.
+In the state of New York, the statute of limitations for a wrongful death case is 2 years from the date of death.